 Book bloggers have the uncanny ability to passionately and tirelessly spread the word about their views—and reviews.
 Unfortunately, many review books on their personal websites and blogs, and not all are posting those reviews (or variations thereof) on Amazon.
 But don’t let that stop you.

 - Start by looking for bloggers who review titles in your genre.
 You can start with Google.
 If you’re writing a thriller, type thriller + book blogger into the search field and see what comes up.

 - Next, go through the book blogger directories for WordPress and Blogmetrics.

 - Just like with the Amazon top reviewers, you are looking to create a short list of reviewers who favor your genre, and who will welcome relevant pitches.

 - Once you’ve got your list, go back to the boilerplate form letter you were using for the Amazon top reviewers.
 Tweak it a little, making sure to reference things spotted on the blogger’s pages, and adding any commonalities.
 Email them (if contact info is available on their site) or use the contact form on their site if available.

 - As above, be professional in your follow-up activities.

 While soliciting reviews can seem to take a lot of time and effort, their value cannot be underestimated.
 Reviews immediately add credibility to your book, communicating to potential customers that it is a worthy read.
-They also improve your book’s ranking when consumers are searching on Amazon, which is the primary reason to stay committed to getting reviews.
-If you’re able to move your title into earlier search pages, you’ll be discovered by readers who wouldn’t otherwise find you.
+They also improve your book’s ranking when consumers are searching on Amazon, which is the primary reason to stay committed to getting Amazon reviews.
+If you can move your title into earlier search pages, you’ll be discovered by readers who wouldn’t otherwise find you.
 And that, hopefully, will translate into more book sales.